nkokla/json-routes-loader/README.md

   The location (relative or absolute) of data where extract the register.

 - **`fetchOptions`** (Object - default: `null`):
   If given, this object will be send as option to the fetch function.
-For details, you can See the documentation on MDN (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+For details, you can see [the documentation of `fetch` on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 - **`prefixRoutePath`** (String - default: `""`):
   Prefixes all relative path of route set in the register.